Travel guide

 Long trip through Southern Africa 2-3 weeks 6-10 GB

-As you'll be mostly disconnected during the safari, you'll primarily use data during transfers, at bases, and when you return to an area with a signal to upload the day's photos.
-To refine the calculation according to your habits, check how much data a trip consumes.
-A useful tip: download maps, podcasts, and music in advance, because long routes between parks are done without coverage and with spectacular landscapes that you'll appreciate looking at without a screen.
+As you'll mostly be disconnected during the safari, you'll primarily use data during transfers, at bases, and when you return to an area with a signal to upload your daily photos.
+The actual calculation depends on your habits: if you upload videos to social media at every stop, you'll use significantly more than if you just send a few photos via WhatsApp.
+A useful tip: download maps, podcasts, and music in advance, because the long routes between parks—Maun to Kasane is several hours of track—are done without coverage and with spectacular landscapes that you'll appreciate looking at without a screen.

-Tip: in Botswana, the currency is the pula (BWP) and the country is expensive for safaris, but connectivity doesn't have to be.
+Tip: In Botswana, the currency is the pula (BWP) and safaris are expensive, but connectivity doesn't have to be.
 A data eSIM gives you internet in the city for a fraction of what roaming would cost.

-Here's the underlying reason to carry an eSIM.
-Roaming in Africa is among the most expensive there is: Spanish operators usually apply very high rates per megabyte outside the European Union, and Botswana falls squarely into that category.
+Here's the fundamental reason to carry an eSIM.
+Roaming in Africa is among the most expensive there is: Spanish operators usually apply extremely high per-megabyte rates outside the European Union, and Botswana falls squarely into that category.
 Careless mobile use can skyrocket your bill without you even realizing it.

-With a local eSIM, you avoid that risk completely: you pay a fixed rate for your GB and you know beforehand how much you're spending.
+With a local eSIM, you completely avoid that risk: you pay a fixed rate for your GBs and know in advance how much you're spending.
 Plus, you keep your Spanish number active to receive bank SMS or important calls while data runs through the eSIM.
 In a destination where a safari already represents a significant investment, it makes no sense to give the operator the equivalent of a lodge night in roaming data.
-The eSIM is, quite simply, the sensible way to connect in Southern Africa without unpleasant surprises on your bill when you return.
+An eSIM is, simply put, the sensible way to connect in Southern Africa without bill shock when you return.

 How to activate it and safari tips

-Activating the eSIM takes a minute and should be done before flying, with Wi-Fi at home.
+Activating the eSIM takes a minute and it's best to do it before flying, with Wi-Fi at home.
 These steps and tips will get you ready:

 1. Purchase the plan for Botswana and receive the QR code by email.